UVMichael/defi-mooc-lab/README.md

 ## Project Overview
-Created a smart contract using Aave V2  that preforms a flash loan based liquidation, preforming a  flash loan, a liquidation, and an asset exchange in one blockchain transaction.
-Making a profit of 47 eth from this transaction.
+Created a smart contract in solidity using Aave V2 that performs a flash loan-based liquidation and an asset exchange in one blockchain transaction, making a profit of 47 ETH.

-### Prerequisite To Run this Project
-- You need to register an account on https://www.alchemy.com/ for access to an archive Ethereum node.

-- You need to prepare the nodeJS environment for the project yourself, or have [docker](https://www.docker.com/) installed on your machine.

-### Commands To Run this Project
-To test your contract:
-1. `docker build -t defi-mooc-lab2 .`
-2. `docker run -e ALCHE_API="$YOUR ALCHEMY ETHEREUM MAINNET API" -it defi-mooc-lab2 npm test`

 ## Background on project